21 Social Media Marketing Statistics You Need to Know in 2020

 1. 71% of consumers who have had a good social media service experience with a brand are likely to recommend it to others.
 (Source: Ambassador) Use social media as an effective customer service tool to increase brand engagement and win new customers.

-3. There are 1.65 billion active mobile social accounts globally with 1 million new active mobile social users added every day.
-(Source: We Are Social) Make sure to optimize your mobile social media campaigns and since mobile ads are relatively cheap and easy to produce, test multiple versions to see what works the best.
+4. The active number of global mobile social media users is 3.3 billion global equaling 42% penetration (Source: Statista).
+Nearly 1 million people used mobile social media for the first time each day in 2018 (Source: We Are Social).
+Make sure to optimize your mobile social media campaigns and since mobile ads are relatively cheap and easy to produce, test multiple versions to see what works the best.
+Users spend on average 69% of their media time on smartphones (Source: comScore).

-4. 96% of the people that discuss brands online do not follow those brands’ owned profiles.
-(Source: Brandwatch) Companies need to go beyond their own channels and monitor those unbranded conversations in order to gain valuable insights and manage brand health.
+5. 96% of the people that discuss brands online do not follow those brands’ owned profiles.
+(Source: Brandwatch) Companies need to go beyond their own channels and monitor those unbranded conversations to gain valuable insights and manage brand health.
+Radium One estimates that 84% of sharing of content is happening outside of social networks, on channels like email, instant messenger and SMS (Source: RadiumOne)

 6. Visual content is more than 40 times more likely to get shared on social media than other types of content.
 (Source: HubSpot) Flying Point Digital has a great post on how to create an innovative content strategy on social media.

 6. In 2015 Facebook influenced 52 per cent of consumers’ online and offline purchases, up from 36 per cent in 2014.
 (Source: The Drum) This shows the importance for retailers to manage their social media channels which will have a direct impact on purchase behaviour.

-7. There are 40 million active small business pages in Facebook and 4 million of those businesses pay for social media advertising on Facebook.
+7. There are now more than 50 million small businesses using Facebook Pages to connect with their customers (Source: Facebook).
+4 million of those businesses pay for social media advertising on Facebook.
 (Source: Forbes) The social media advertising statistics show that small-sized companies should consider paying for Facebook ads in order to gain visibility and surpass competitors relatively easily.